 Finally, ransomware will just lock you out of an app or your entire phone.
 It does so until you agree to pay the hackers a certain amount of money.
 Ransomware is particularly dangerous because it basically makes your phone unusable until you send the hackers money.

 Apart from these common types of malware, attackers are constantly developing new methods of attacking smartphones.
-For example, some attackers use exploits to take advantage of vulnerabilities in iOS that have not yet been discovered by Apple.
+For example, some attackers use exploits to take advantage of vulnerabilities in iOS that Apple has not yet discovered.
 Other scammers will have to get a bit smarter — they’ll use social engineering tactics to trick you into clicking on a link or giving them your password.

-How to check if you have a virus on your iPhone
+How to check for viruses on iPhone

 Here are some of the most common symptoms to look out for: